How Many Ethereum Are There? Deep Dive Into ETH Supply

 How Much Ethereum Is There?
 Breaking Down Ethereum’s Supply and Inflation

 The total supply of Ethereum is the maximum amount of Ether that will ever exist.
-As of January 4th, 2024, the total supply of Ethereum is currently over 120 million ETH.
+As of February th, 2025, the total supply of Ethereum is currently 120.54M ETH in the circulating supply.

 Stats about ETH (image source)